Introduction

 As a rule of thumb, the higher the efficiency of a furnace, the more it will cost:

-• According to Home Advisor, the average high efficiency furnace can cost between $2,000 to $6,000.
-Be prepared to spend at least $5,000 to be on the safe side.
+- According to Home Advisor, the average high efficiency furnace can cost between $2,000 to $12,000 in 2025, not including the cost of labor.
+Be prepared to spend at least $6,000 to be on the safe side.
 The price of one depends on the size of it and the brand you decide to go with.
-This does not include the cost of labor.

 What Makes a High Efficiency Furnace Different?

-• It Runs More Often
+It Runs More Often

 A high efficiency furnace runs more often than the average furnace.
 The reason why it runs more often is so it can make better use of energy.
 Even though it runs more often, it is quieter than your average furnace.
 You are less likely to notice it.

-• It Uses Less Electricity
+It Uses Less Electricity

-• It Focuses More on Efficiency Than Durability
+It Focuses More on Efficiency Than Durability

-One downside to a high efficiency furnace is that in focusing more on efficiency, it sacrifices durability.
+One downside to a high efficiency furnace is that by focusing more on efficiency, it sacrifices durability.
 However, if you take care of your furnace you are less likely to notice this.
 Change your filter as recommended and get yearly checkups on your HVAC system and your furnace should last 15 years or more.
 You can read more about how to take care of your furnace here.

-• It Is Environmentally Friendly
+It is Environmentally Friendly

 Should You Get a High Efficiency Furnace?

 The million-dollar question: Should you get a high efficiency furnace?
 It depends on your situation.
-If you live in a climate where you don’t use your furnace often, then it is probably not the right choice for you.
+If you live in a climate where you don’t use your furnace often, then a high efficiency furnace is probably not the right choice for you.
 A high efficiency furnace will only save you money on your utility bills if you use your furnace frequently.
-If you don’t use your furnace often then the extra cost of it may not be worth it.
-However, if you live in a colder climate you might find that a more efficient furnace is worth it.
-If you buy one you will notice a decrease in your utility bills.
-It may not be a large amount at first, but it will slowly but surely add up.
-At the end of the day, you should consider how much you use your furnace and if a high efficiency furnace is right for you given that fact.
-A high efficiency furnace has more pros than cons, but its price tag is not something to scoff at.
+If you don’t use your furnace often, the extra cost of it may not be worth it.
+However, if you live in a colder climate, you might find that a more efficient furnace is worth it.
+Over time, it will help lower your utility bills.
+While the savings may not be significant at first, they will gradually add up.

 Conclusion